etiennerobinet/apache-ecosystem/IoTDB/README.md

 8. Click on <img src="./media/save.png"/> and you should get a confirmation that the DataSource is working

+9. You can download the RELEASE version of [IoTDB](http://iotdb.apache.org/Download/) to interact with IoTDB using CLI

 ## Properties

 To edit properties of the Database, edit the `iotdb-engine.properties` file before executing `start.bat`.
 In this file, you can change the default TTL for timeseries, set their precision ( ms, us, ns) .